Local SEO is so important for businesses with a physical location.

 What are the benefits of a local SEO company?

-If you have a physical location or cater more specifically to a local clientele, having a local SEO will help you attract more relevant customers by targeting those in your specific location.
+If you have a physical location or cater more specifically to a local clientele, having a local SEO company will help you attract more relevant customers by targeting those in your specific location.
 It helps promote your business and stand out in local search results.

 It will also help increase your sales.
 A Hubspot survey found that 18% of local searches lead to a sale within one day, meaning those businesses who practice local SEO have a higher probability of finding and attracting customers.

 What are some SEO factors a local SEO company should be aware of?